jillianlg/Calculator/README.md

 # _Calculator Assignment_

-#### _Application of the form function, 8.11.2020_
+#### _Application of the form function with branching, 8.11.2020_

 #### By _**Jillian Gibson and David McCaslin**_

 ## Description

-_This HTML demonstrates the fundamental understanding of forms using jQuery and Bootstrap._
+_This HTML demonstrates the fundamental understanding of forms using interface and business logic written in JavaScript, branching, HTML forms, Bootstrap, custom CSS._

 ## Setup/Installation Requirements